rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 If you have found honey, eat only enough for you, lest you have your fill of it and vomit it. ^2516

-Let your foot be seldom in your neighbor’s house, lest he have his fill of you and hate you. ^2517
+Let your foot be seldom in your neighbor's house, lest he have his fill of you and hate you. ^2517

 A man who bears false witness against his neighbor is like a war club, or a sword, or a sharp arrow. ^2518